Catalyst Center on ESXi Deployment Guide

 Step 4 |

-Configure a Virtual Appliance Using the Install Configuration Wizard
+Configure a virtual appliance using the Install Configuration wizard

 ![]() Important |

 Ensure that all of the IP addresses you enter while completing this procedure are valid IPv4 addresses with valid IPv4 netmasks.
 Also make sure that the addresses and their corresponding subnets do not overlap.
-Service communication issues can result if they do. |
+This can result in service communication issues. |

 Before you begin